EvgeniyMukhamedjanov/hscroll-slider/README.md

 ## Read-only attributes

-All the read-only attibutes gets added to the `hscroll-slider` tag.
+All the read-only attibutes get added to the `hscroll-slider` tag.

 ### `scrollable`
 Appears if the scrollable area is long enough so it requires a scrollbar.
 You can show buttons and custom scrollbars if this attribute exists.